Princess Margaret, Countess of Snowdon: Marriage to Antony Armstrong-Jones

-Billy Wallace later said that "The thing with Townsend was a girlish nonsense that got out of hand.
-It was never the big thing on her part that people claim".
 Margaret accepted one of Wallace's many proposals to marry in 1956, but the engagement ended before an official announcement when he admitted to a romance in the Bahamas; "I had my chance and blew it with my big mouth", Wallace said.
 Margaret did not reveal this publicly until an interview and subsequent biography with Nigel Dempster in 1977.

 Margaret met the photographer Antony Armstrong-Jones at a supper party in 1958.
 They became engaged in October 1959.
 Armstrong-Jones proposed to Margaret with a ruby engagement ring surrounded by diamonds in the shape of a rosebud.
 She reportedly accepted his proposal a day after learning from Townsend that he intended to marry a young Belgian woman, Marie-Luce Jamagne, who was half his age and greatly resembled Margaret.
 Margaret's announcement of her engagement, on 26 February 1960, surprised the press, as she had concealed the romance from reporters.

 Margaret married Armstrong-Jones at Westminster Abbey on 6 May 1960.
 The ceremony was the first royal wedding to be broadcast on television, and it attracted viewing figures of 300 million worldwide.
 2,000 guests were invited for the wedding ceremony.
 Margaret's wedding dress was designed by Norman Hartnell and worn with the Poltimore tiara.
 She had eight young bridesmaids, led by her niece, Princess Anne.
-The Duke of Edinburgh escorted the bride, and the best man was Dr Roger Gilliatt.
-The Archbishop of Canterbury Geoffrey Fisher conducted the marriage service.
+The Duke of Edinburgh escorted the bride, and the best man was Roger Gilliatt.
+Archbishop of Canterbury Geoffrey Fisher conducted the marriage service.
 Following the ceremony, the couple made the traditional appearance on the balcony of Buckingham Palace.
 The honeymoon was a six-week Caribbean cruise aboard the royal yacht Britannia.
 As a wedding present, Colin Tennant gave her a plot of land on his private Caribbean island, Mustique.
 The newlyweds moved into rooms in Kensington Palace.

 In 1961, Margaret's husband was created Earl of Snowdon.
 The couple had two children (both born by Caesarean section at Margaret's request): David, born 3 November 1961, and Sarah, born 1 May 1964.
-The marriage widened Margaret's social circle beyond the Court and aristocracy to include show business celebrities and bohemians.
+The marriage widened Margaret's social circle beyond the court and aristocracy to include show business celebrities and bohemians.
 At the time, it was thought to reflect the breaking down of British class barriers.
 The Snowdons experimented with the styles and fashions of the 1960s.